avh4/elm-beautiful-example/README.md

 ## Usage

-Start with youre not-so-pretty Elm example:
+Start with your not-so-pretty Elm example:

 ![Screenshot of the original, not-so-pretty Counter example from the Elm Guide](before.png)